A nearly Blackwell-optimal policy gradient method: Natural gradients of the bias

 \subsection{Alternative interpretations}

-\paragraph{Interpretation 1:} The sampling expression for bias Fisher \eqref{equ:fisher_b_sampling} can also be interpreted as the sum of Fishers of finite and infinite trajectories (of states and actions).
-These Fisher matrices were introduced by \cite{bagnell_2003_covps, peters_2003_rlhum} who identified the gain Fisher \eqref{equ:fisher_gain} as the Fisher matrix on the manifold of the infinite trajectory distribution.
-That is, $\mat{F}_{g, a}(\vecb{\theta})$ is equal to
+\paragraph{\textbf{Interpretation 1:}} The sampling-enabler expression for the bias Fisher can also be interpreted as the sum of Fisher matrices of finite and infinite trajectories, as shown in \eqref{equ:fisher_b_sampling}.
+Such matrices were introduced by \cite{bagnell_2003_covps, peters_2003_rlhum} who identified the gain Fisher \eqref{equ:fisher_gain} as the Fisher matrix on the manifold of the infinite trajectory distribution.
+That is, $\fgamat(\vecb{\theta})$ is equal to

-which involves the trajectory Fisher $\mat{F}_{\tau(\ell)}$ defined as
+which involves the trajectory Fisher $\ftlmat$ defined as